-Generic Failure: Why 90% of ANDAs are Rejected on the 1st Pass
+Generic Failure: Why so Few ANDAs Are Accepted by FDA on the First Pass

 Generic drugs are immensely important to the U.S. healthcare system.
 These drugs account for 89% of the prescriptions dispensed in the United States.
 And, over the last decade, generic drugs have saved consumers more than $1.67 trillion.